yohan-pg/genforce/models/Notes.md

 - Blur after upsample to reduce upsampling artifacts following nearest upsampling instead of a better interpolation or whatever.
 - Const init to ones.
 - Fused scale: choice between conv2d transpose or upsample.
 They start using it after a certain resolution
-- In the anime example, progan does no appear to be used
+- In the anime example, not usre how progressive growth goes.

 # Debugging